 - Further information on degrees on UTA website

-- Further information on the Finnish higher education system can be found on the websites of the Ministry of Education and Culture and Study in Finland by CIMO (Centre for International Mobility)
+- Further information on the Finnish higher education system can be found on the websites of the Ministry of Education and Culture and Study in Finland by Finnish National Agency for Education

 From the beginning of their studies, students are considered to be full members of the UTA community, with the rights and responsibilities related to their position.
-According to UTA guidelines (University of Tampere - A good academic community), students pursue their studies in order to acquire the skills, knowledge and attitudes needed in life and future duties.
+According to UTA guidelines, students pursue their studies in order to acquire the skills, knowledge and attitudes needed in life and future duties.
 They also study to progress in and complete their degrees.
 The key objective of studies at university level is to develop good learners who are able to solve problems using scientific and critical thinking.

 Students are also entitled to support from their teachers.
 Teachers are obligated to inspire and support students and to promote their studies, learning and growth into an expert by applying teaching methods that serve students with learning disabilities and by giving feedback that motivates students to learn new things.
 All teachers provide academic advice as a part of the teaching.
 Students must be treated equally, supportively and respectfully.
 Teachers must take part in developing their own work community and skills.